UDSPOTHE - BSc Sports Therapy

-A variety of assessment methods will be used including unseen and seen written and practical examinations, essays, literature searches/reviews, practical reports, oral presentations and oral examinations.
+A variety of assessment methods are used including; unseen and seen written and practical examinations, essays, literature searches/reviews, practical reports, oral presentations and oral examinations.
 With the exception of written examinations, most assessments have both formative and summative roles.
-Additional non-assessed formative assessments will be used.
-The final year project provides the opportunity for an extended piece of formal scientific writing.
-All assessed components adhere to the Universities feedback guidelines.

 Organised work experience, work based learning, sandwich year or year abroad

 Students will be assisted with securing massage placement opportunities in level 4.
 Students will be able to choose individual work placements during level 6 as well as completing placement hours in the University’s Sports Injury Clinic.
 The Society of Sports Therapists stipulate that a minimum of 250 hours of supervised work placement take place during the degree programme and in doing so provide medical malpractice and public liability insurance as part of its student membership.

 Business Developments in Health Studies is a new work-related-learning module which is core for level 6 students.

 Part-time students will be programme planned on an individual basis.

 Part-time study involves completion of a maximum of 90 credits per year to maintain their part-time study status.
 This means that students will complete the full 360 credit programme in between 4 and 6 years.
 There is, however, flexibility to move to full-time status if personal circumstances change.